SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

 ### Auth0 (sophisticated Auth as a Service)

-[Auth0](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwjI2-PG2a_mAhXK7XMBHa6-CpAQFjAAegQIEBAC&url=https://auth0.com/&usg=AOvVaw1vSnM9ruwib43vxq4g0jjS) is a commercial identity product aimed at developers.
+[Auth0](https://auth0.com) is a commercial identity product aimed at developers.
 It is cloud-hosted and offers out-of-the-box functionality for user signup and login, self-service password recovery, OAuth2/OIDC integration, and other consumer and user-friendly features.
 MFA is supported out of the box, and significant sophisticated functionality is available on the paid tiers.

 ::: good
-Advantages
+Advantages:
 :::

 * Good free tier